Fnatic: Counter-Strike: Global Offensive

+Following the withdrawal of Virtus.pro, after its players failed to obtain visas, Fnatic attended IEM Dallas 2023.
+F0rest stood in for KRIMZ for the tournament where they were eliminated early, following losses to MOUZ and 9z.

+On 30 June 2023, FASHR left the team to join OG, and later that year, on 4 July, Fnatic announced that nicoodoz was benched from the active roster.
+Fnatic replaced the departing players on 6 July 2023, signing previous MOUZ player Christopher "dexter" Nong and former LDLC player Aurélien "afro" Drapier.
+Nicoodoz left the bench and joined Danish roster Preasy on 29 July 2023.

+Fnatic qualified to the group stages of IEM Cologne 2023, following victories over Complexity Gaming and 9INE.
+They accomplished a victory over Cloud9, before being knocked down to the lower group by ENCE where they were eliminated by GamerLegion, finishing 9–12th.

+On 18 May 2023, prior to the roster changes, Fnatic qualified for the Saudi Arabian Gamers8 2023 tournament.
+Fnatic were eliminated early from the tournament on 16 August, following a 2–0 loss to Cloud9.

+Fnatic attended ESL Pro League Season 18 with their opening match played on 13 September, a 2–1 victory over Imperial Esports.
+The team would go on to drop to the lower bracket following a 2–1 loss against FaZe, before qualifying for the playoffs after wins against Chinese roster 5yclone and Apeks.
+Fnatic were eliminated in the first round of playoffs by Monte in a 2–1 defeat.

+Counter-Strike 2

+On 2 November 2023, Fnatic announced the departure of mezii amid reports of his move to Team Vitality.
+Later that month, on 11 November, roeJ transferred to Preasy.
+Dexter was benched from the roster on 24 November, reducing the active roster to just KRIMZ and afro.
+Ahead of Elisa Masters Espoo 2023, on 27 November Fnatic announced the signings of Alexandre "bodyy" Pianaro, Matúš "MATYS" Šimko and Can "kyuubii" Ali.
+Dexter left Fnatic on 11 December 2023, joining Australian team Grayhound Gaming.

 League of Legends

 Season 1

 Fnatic entered the League of Legends scene in March 2011 by acquiring the roster of the esports team myRevenge.
 Two months later, the squad consisting of xPeke, LaMiaZeaLoT, Shushei, CyanideFI, Mellisan and MagicFingers qualified for the Season 1 World Championship after WetDream left.
-Fnatic performed well during the championship and after taking down against All authority 2–1 they were crowned the Season 1 world champions.
+Fnatic, after scoring 2–1, were crowned the Season 1 world champions.

 Season 2

 In Season 2 and the preseason before it, the team participated in the Intel Extreme Masters Season VI circuit and Azubu The Champions Spring 2012, where they reached the quarter finals.
 After that, the team lost many of its players.
 Between June and September 2012, Shuhei, Mellisan, Pheilox, and Lamia moved on and were replaced by sOAZ, and nRated.
-Among these roster changes the team did not manage to qualify for the Season 2 World Championship after losing the deciding series in the Regional Finals with 0–2 against Counter Logic Gaming EU.
+Among these roster changes, the team did not manage to qualify for the Season 2 World Championship after losing the deciding series in the Regional Finals with 0–2 against Counter Logic Gaming EU.